 Fares are 0.80 (PEN).
-The buses are crowded and the seating very limited, there are no baggage storage areas.
-These buses are notorious for pick-pockets and we do not advise travellers to use them for transport to or from Cusco Airport.
+The buses are crowded and the seating is very limited, there are no baggage storage areas.
+These buses are notorious for pick-pockets and we do not advise travelers to use them for transport to or from Cusco Airport.

 Taxis are by far the most popular mode of transportation for people to and from Cusco Airport.
 On arrival at Cusco airport you will find an abundance of taxi drivers offering their services.

 At the baggage collection carousels within the terminal there are two small desks offering airport transfers.
 Llama Taxis are one of these, their fleet of taxis comprises of modern and safe black Toyota saloons.
 The price from Cusco Airport to Plaza de Armas or any of Cusco’s tourist hotels (within the city) is 45/55 Soles (US$15).

 Beyond this just outside the door to the building to your left, a vast quantity of taxi drivers congregate (you can´t miss them).
 In a typical Peruvian taxi driver style, they can be a little overbearing and very persistent, but don’t let this put you off.
 No taxis are metered here so you will need to agree a price first before getting in.